 likely to take throughout the hurricane season.

 data from the National Hurricane Center, we'll look at the

 hurricane seasons over a 20 year period to determine whether or not hurricanes are becoming

 Hurricane Data Sheets.
 Form 10 student groups and assign each group a year.

-The hurricane data sheets summarize the named Atlantic storms from 1995 through
+Please note: While archived National Hurricane Center data is available through 2016, our data sheets currently summarize the named Atlantic storms from 1995 through

 - Maximum wind speed in knots/hour (1 knots